-Lakes Commercial Developments Limited has a shareholder loan from Quayside Properties Limited.
-This loan has interest charged at BKBM rate plus a margin.
-This loan is repayable on demand.
-This loan will be converted to equity as development progresses on the recently acquired investment property.
-In 2022 \$196,000 was converted to equity as milestones were reached.
-The interest accrued of \$33,000 is showing as a payable.
+Lakes Commercial Developments Limited had a shareholder loan from Quayside Properties Limited in 2022.
+This loan has been converted to equity as development progressed.
+In 2023 \$339,000, including capitalised interest of \$33,000, was converted to equity as milestones were reached.